Actions & Inputs

 API

-The Text Field has a range of props that can be used to define an appropriate experience for different use cases.
+Both have a range of props to define the experience in different use cases.

-props are set on the form input level.
-If you want to add validation rules or set the name of this component, please refer to the Form component.
+The name & rules props are set on the form input level.
+To add validation rules, or set the name, see the form component

-The NewsKit FormInput TextField supports different native HTML attributes, eg. defining the input type as password, or email etc.
+The form input text field supports different native HTML attributes (e.g. defining the input type as password or email).

-The NewsKit Text Field supports different native HTML attributes, eg. defining the input type as password, or email etc.
+The text field supports different native HTML attributes(e.g. defining the input type as password or email).